north3221/AAGateWayWiFi/README.md

 #### Known issues

-If slave stops, master doesn't seem to realise (AA still thinks its connected).
+~~If slave stops, master doesn't seem to realise (AA still thinks its connected).
 This bawks the HUS.
 So you need to restart the HUS before next use
-TODO find a more graceful way of killing connection
+TODO find a more graceful way of killing connection~~ DONE

 Many other issues... this wont be plane sailing, so dont expect it to be!!